ihcsim/aws/README.md

 Each EC2 instance utilizes cloudinit to run a set of scripts.

 ### Games
 The Games nodes host all the games applications.
+The nodes wait for deployment payload to arrive on a SQS queue.
+Each payload will contain all the necessary informationon how to deploy the corresponding game (for e.g., the location of the Docker image etc.).

 An autoscaling group is defined to manage the elasticity of the Games nodes using target tracking CPU and network-in policies.

 Every EC2 instance has an ESB volume attached to it at the default location of `/opt/games/data`.

+### To-Do's

+1. Custom memory metrics for games nodes
+1. Provision SQS.
+1. SQS client on API Server.
+1. Lambda to picks up files from S3 buckets.